hashed-io/proxy-financial-smart-contracts/docs/Tutorials/how to assign roles.md

 </br>

-13. `Anchor wallet` will pop-up, so you should see something like this.
+13. `Anchor wallet` will pop up, so you should see something like this.

 </br>